across-protocol/relayer/src/dataworker/README.md

 );
 ```

-Therefore, `amount`, `originChainId`, `destinationChainId`, `relayerFeePct`, `depositId`, `destinationToken`, `message`, and `recipient` must match.
+All of the shared event properties must match.
 In addition, the fill's matched deposit must have been emitted from the SpokePool at the `originChainId` of the fill.
 The fill must have been emitted from the SpokePool on the `destinationChainId`.

 Finally, the fill's `realizedLpFeePct` must be correct.
 Currently this is deterministically linked with the deposit's `quoteTimestamp`: there is a correct `realizedLpFeePct` for each `quoteTimestamp`, which is computed by querying the HubPool's "utilization" at the Ethereum block height corresponding to the `quoteTimestamp`.
 This is described in the [UMIP here](https://github.com/UMAprotocol/UMIPs/blob/e3198578b1d339914afa5243a80e3ac8055fba34/UMIPs/umip-157.md#validating-realizedlpfeepct).